code4two/InternHub/README.md

-# Internhub
+# InternHub

-**Internhub** is a platform built for interns in the tech space to monitor their internship status, manage profiles, and stay informed throughout their journey.
+**InternHub** is a platform built for interns in the tech space to monitor their internship status, manage profiles, and stay informed throughout their journey.
 It caters to interns from various disciplines, including:

 - Frontend Development
 - Backend Development